AhmedSobhyHamed/JS_PROJECTS/README.md

 #### Second project.

 a note project that store the typed text in the browser storage.

+#### Third project.

+rendering grid with only Js using DOM web API to create and style elements.

 **I added a small file in the root dirctory to refer to every project.**